lindylearn/unclutter/docs/annotations.md

 # Annotations Sync

-Unclutter supports highlighting and annotating articles, so you can read more deeply and remember the things you read in a lightweight way.
+Unclutter supports the highlighting and annotating of articles so that you that you can easily remember the things you read.

-By default, all your annotations are saved in your browser storage and not accessible to anyone else.
-But you can also synchronize your annotations with a private [Hypothes.is](https://web.hypothes.is) account, which has the following benefits:
+By default, all of your "private notes" are saved in your local browser storage and appear every time you open an article.
+If you want to access your notes on different devices, organize, or import them into note-taking apps, you can configure a synchronization with [Hypothes.is](https://web.hypothes.is).

--   Annotate articles in different places, yet see your notes everywhere.
-For example, use the [official Hypothesis browser extension](https://chrome.google.com/webstore/detail/hypothesis-web-pdf-annota/bjfhmglciegochdpefhhlphglcehbmek) to annotate PDFs, Unclutter to annotate long reads, and the [via.hypothes.is](https://via.hypothes.is) website to create notes from your mobile phone.
--   Organize and search across your annotations on your [hypothes.is profile](https://hypothes.is/users/peterhagen) or using [Lindy Annotations](http://annotations.lindylearn.io/).
--   Import annotations into note-taking tools like Roam, Obisidian, Notion, etc.
--   You can set some of your annotations to public to spark a conversation with others, and can reply to other's annotations.

-Hypothes.is is a non-profit company not related to LindyLearn.
-I just think they're cool and perfect to synchronize annotations across different places.
+If you configure the Hypothes.is synchronization, you can also make any of your article notes publicly visible by clicking the "globe" icon.
+Other users can then reply to your idea just like you can reply to theirs.

 ## Setup

 1. [Create a free Hypothes.is account](https://hypothes.is/signup?utm_source=lindylearn.io) if you don't already have one.
 2. [Generate your API token](https://hypothes.is/account/developer) and enter it in the Unclutter extensions settings.
-3. From now on, annotations will be stored using Hypothes.is rather than your browser storage.
+3. From now on, notes will be stored on Hypothes.is rather than in your browser storage.
 All existing local annotations will be uploaded automatically.
-4. That's it!
+4. You can now browse and search across your annotations on your [hypothes.is profile](https://hypothes.is/users/peterhagen), or using [Lindy Annotations](http://annotations.lindylearn.io/) (this only works for public annotations).